alliedvision/gst-vmbsrc/README.md

 #### Using an XML file
 Providing an XML file containing the desired feature values allows access to all supported camera features.
-A convenient way to creating such an XML file is configuring your camera as desired with the help of the VmbViewer that is part of Vimba X and saving the current configuration as an XML file from there.
+A convenient way to creating such an XML file is configuring your camera as desired with the help of the Viewer that is part of Vimba X and saving the current configuration as an XML file from there.
 The path to this file may then be passed to `vmbsrc` via the `settingsfile` property as shown below
 ```
 gst-launch-1.0 vmbsrc camera=DEV_1AB22D01BBB8 settingsfile=path_to_settings.xml ! videoscale ! videoconvert ! queue ! autovideosink
 ```